nbrandes/Waavform/README.md

 }
 ```

-Shows how to use `Waavform` with custom playbak controls
+Shows how to use `Waavform` with custom playback controls.

 ```swift
 import SwiftUI